iriscouch/probe_couchdb/README.md

 ## Usage

-Probe CouchDB is an event-emitter.
+Probe CouchDB is an event emitter.
 Give it a URL and tell it to start.

 ```javascript
 var probe_couchdb = require("probe_couchdb");